iboshkov/webdroid/server/src/main/assets/web/README.md

 ### Static Server

-For environments using [Node](https://nodejs.org/), the easiest way to handle this would be to install [serve](https://github.com/zeit/serve) and let it handle the rest:
+For environments using [Node](https://nodejs.org/), the easiest way to handle this would be to install [serve](https://github.com/zeit/serve) and let it handle the mRest:

 ```sh
 npm install -g serve